Samkolhatkar/samkolhatkar.github.io/_pages/research.md

-I am interested in Geometric Combinatorics, Ehrhart Theory and Discrete Geometry.
+I am interested in Geometric and Enumerative Combinatorics, Ehrhart Theory and Discrete Geometry.
 I am also interested in Discrete Optimization with its application to Public Transport Networks.

 ____________